Skip to main content

 • are on remand or in a bail hostel

-• had a dependant getting medical treatment
+• had a dependent getting medical treatment

 • are in residential accommodation, and plan to return home